Tips for Visitors

 The First Floor of the Great House

 St. Nicholas Abbey has served as a family home for much of its 350+ year history.
-To preserve this integrity as well as to ensure its preservation, we have restricted access to the first floor, where the bedrooms are located and would have traditionally been kept private to visitors.
-Portraits of the upstairs bedrooms are featured in the hallway by the staircase.
+To preserve this integrity, as well as to ensure its preservation, we have restricted access to the upper floors, where the bedrooms are located and would have traditionally been kept private to visitors.
+Photographs of the upstairs bedrooms are featured in the hallway by the staircase.

 Don’t forget to set aside time to visit the St. Nicholas Abbey Distillery and Sugar Mill.
 Entrance is included in your general admission.

-During sugar cane season, the plantation reaps and grinds sugar cane in the syrup factory from January to May; please view our Special Events section for specific days and hours of operation.
+During the sugar cane harvest, the plantation reaps and grinds sugar cane in the syrup factory from January to May; please view our Special Events section for specific days and hours of operation.